-Biden officially launches 2020 presidential bid
+Joe Biden officially launches 2020 presidential bid

 But the decision not to run haunted him.
 He noted in early 2016 that he regretted not running “every day.”

-Donald Trump’s upset victory over Clinton in the 2016 presidential election changed the dynamic for Biden.
+Trump’s upset victory over Clinton in the 2016 presidential election changed the dynamic for Biden.
 He soon became a vocal critic of the Republican in the White House, and speculation sprang up that Biden would consider a final presidential bid in 2020.
 Trips to New Hampshire in 2017 and to Iowa, South Carolina and Iowa in 2018 fueled the flames.

 Biden dropped a major hint of his pending 2020 campaign in early March.
 After walking to the podium at the at the annual convention of the International Association of Fire Fighters (IAFF) to chants of “run Joe, run,” by the union crowd, Biden said “I appreciate the energy you showed when I got up here.
 Save it a little longer.
 I may need it in a few weeks.”